Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jesus' Hard Assignment

-God was not selective in the ones He gave hard assignments to.
-Even Jesus was given a hard assignment, according to human understanding.
-However, He, like all the aforementioned others, fulfilled His assignment.
+God was not selective in the ones He gave hard assignments.
+Even God's own son was given a hard assignment.
+However, Jesus, like all the aforementioned others, fulfilled His assignment.

 What happened in the Garden of Gethsemane on the night of Jesus' arrest proves that His assignment to die on the cross was a hard one.

-Jesus had never responded to anything like that in His 33 years on earth.
-Jesus knew He was facing a hard assignment.
-After He prayed and came to terms that it was not His will but the will of His Father, He died on the cross and fulfilled the assignment for which He had come to earth.
+After Jesus prayed and came to terms that it was not His will but the will of His Father, He died on the cross and fulfilled the hard assignment for which He had come to earth to do.

 How to Carry Out God-Given Hard Assignments

 It is not always easy to carry out some assignments given by God.
-One thing to know is that when God gives you an assignment, it can be done and will be done even though it might be difficult.
+Even you might think the assignment is hard, God knows you can do it.

 The worse thing you can do is to run away from an assignment that God gives you because God has given it to you for a reason.
 Whatever you have been assigned to do, you should do it whether it is an easy assignment or a hard assignment.
 Jonah ran in the opposite direction, and we know what happened to him.
 To avoid ending up in the belly of a big fish or having some other bad things happen to you, it is best to do what God assigns.
 You will eventually end up doing it anyway because God always accomplishes His purpose.